karpfenproject/.github/profile/README.md

 ## ⭐ Demos ⭐

-You find a demo for a simulation of a cyber-physical setting using multiple concurrent statecharts and a world model here [Turtle Robot Demo](https://github.com/karpfenproject/robot-model-js-client-demo)
+We provide a demo for a simulation of a cyber-physical setting using multiple concurrent statecharts and a world model: [Cleaning Robot Demo](https://github.com/karpfenproject/robot-model-js-client-demo)

 ## Starter Projects

-Starter project templates for Java, Scala and Python are prepared toegther with a minimal usecase example in the (Connectors repository)[https://github.com/karpfenproject/connectors].
+Starter project templates for Java, Scala and Python are prepared toegther with a minimal usecase example in the [Connectors repository](https://github.com/karpfenproject/connectors).

 ## License